From Guessing to Seeing: Enhancing LLM-Based Program Repair via Trace-Guided Multi-strategy Debate: Introduction

-Motivated by these observations, we propose \textsc{TraceRepair}, an agentic framework that combines runtime trace collection with multi-agent debate.
-Unlike approaches that rely solely on static code analysis, \textsc{TraceRepair} grounds the repair process in runtime evidence.
-Specifically, the framework employs an autonomous Probe Agent to inject logging statements into the buggy program, capturing detailed variable snapshots to pinpoint the root cause.
-Guided by these traces, \textsc{TraceRepair} initializes repair agents with defensive, causal, and semantic reasoning perspectives, enabling the generation of diverse fix candidates.
-These agents engage in an iterative debate where the captured execution data serves as objective evidence to filter out hallucinations; proposals contradicted by the runtime state are challenged by peer agents.
-Finally, a Judge Agent arbitrates the debate and synthesizes the validated insights into a definitive fix.
+Motivated by these observations, we propose \textsc{TraceRepair}, an agentic framework that combines runtime trace collection with multi-agent debate. {Unlike approaches that mainly use traces as additional prompt context or debugging feedback, \textsc{TraceRepair} uses runtime evidence to guide the construction and comparison of repair hypotheses.} Specifically, the framework employs an autonomous Probe Agent to inject logging statements into the buggy program, capturing detailed variable snapshots to {help identify} the root cause.
+Guided by these traces, \textsc{TraceRepair} initializes repair agents with defensive, causal, and semantic reasoning perspectives, enabling the generation of diverse fix candidates. {The generated candidates are first ranked using execution feedback, and the highest-ranked hypotheses then enter an iterative trace-guided debate.
+During the debate, the captured execution data is used to check whether candidate patches are consistent with the observed runtime states and test feedback; proposals contradicted by this evidence are challenged by peer agents.} Finally, a Judge Agent arbitrates the debate and synthesizes the {remaining evidence into a final patch}.

-In short, \textsc{TraceRepair} transforms execution traces from passive observations into active logical filters, grounding the entire repair process in what the program actually did rather than what static analysis assumes it did.
-This fundamentally shifts the reasoning basis of repair agents: instead of inferring error propagation paths from source code, agents reason directly from runtime evidence to identify the true root cause.
-Meanwhile, the multi-agent debate mechanism ensures that every patch candidate must remain consistent with the observed execution facts, filtering out patches that appear logically sound in isolation but contradict actual program behavior.

-We evaluated \textsc{TraceRepair} on the widely-used Defects4J benchmark (v1.2 and v2.0)~\cite{just2014defects4j} and a newly constructed dataset \textsc{Recent-Java}.
-Experimental results demonstrate that \textsc{TraceRepair} establishes a new state-of-the-art in repair effectiveness, while substantially reducing token consumption compared to existing conversational and agentic baselines.
+{Our evaluation focuses on the repair stage: given a buggy program, failure-triggering tests, and an executable environment, the task is to generate and validate patches.} We evaluated \textsc{TraceRepair} on the widely-used Defects4J benchmark (v1.2 and v2.0)~\cite{just2014defects4j} and a newly constructed dataset \textsc{Recent-Java}.
+Experimental results show that, {under this evaluation setting,} \textsc{TraceRepair} achieves state-of-the-art repair effectiveness while substantially reducing token consumption compared with existing conversational and agentic baselines.

 In summary, this paper makes the following contributions: